tralpha/spotify-project/docs/conclusion.md

 ```

 **Plot**
-*Credit to HW4 for lab for code template*
+*Credit to HW4 and lab for code template*
 ```python
 colors = ['b', 'r']
 label_text = ["Not Match", "Match"]